 Exiftool versions 7.44 through 12.23 inclusive are vulnerable to a local command execution vulnerability when processing djvu files.
 Knowing this, if a web application is accepting uploaded files, which are then passed to exiftool, can, in turn, lead to RCE (see reference for an example).

-An example exploit can be seen below, which “sample1.djvu” being a random file sample I found online.
+An example exploit can be seen below, with "sample1.djvu" being a random file sample I found online.

 A common mistake developers make is thinking that the PHP GD image processing library helps protect against malicious file uploads, as once the image is processed and compressed, the structure changes, and would scramble any previously valid code.